-A DIY will kit is a simple and cost-effective option to make a Will.
+A DIY Will kit is a simple and cost-effective option to make a Will.
 They are usually a static paper-based document.
+If your wondering where to buy a Will kit, you can generally buy a Will kit at places like post offices and newagents.
 Depending on your situation, they can help you write your Will, but they don’t handle complex cases such as shares in a business or a self-managed super fund.

 What do they include?